psilva261/timsort/BENCHMARKS.md

 Numbers are ns/op as reported by `make bench`.
 First number is for timsort, followed by standard sort in parantheses.
 `Xor100` means - sorting 100 elements generated using `Xor` method, `Random1M` means - sorting 1 meg (1024*1024) records generated randomly.
-For more detail on data shapes see sorce - `bench_test.go`.
+For more detail on data shapes see the source - `bench_test.go`.
 Three columns represent three benchmark runs.

     Sorted100:          7042(70578)            6933(68945)            6890(68955)